neilhwatson/www.watson-wilson.ca/blog/2011/03/08/cfengine-tutorial/index.md

 Line 25 define the location body part called “append”.

-Line 26 tells Cfengine to insert our string after the current location which in this case is the end of the file.
+Line 26 tells CFEngine to insert our string after the current location which in this case is the end of the file.

 That did seem quite complicated for a seemingly simple action.
-It is a lot but keep in mind that Cfengine is capable of far more complex edits.
+It is a lot but keep in mind that CFEngine is capable of far more complex edits.
 In such cases this modular approach will help greatly.

 ### Disabling files